medic/medic-docs/configuration/targets.md

 ## Using Targets

-As you'll see in the `task-rules.js` files for existing project, in order to make targets work, you have to first create the target and then emit the target.
+As you'll see in the `task-rules.js` files for existing projects, in order to make targets work, you have to first create the target and then emit the target.
 There are functions for both of these steps already written.

 ### Creating a Target